Spaghetti Sauce Recipe

 • 2 cloves minced garlic

-• 1/2 cup packed chopped fresh basil or 1 T. dried
+• 1/2 cup packed finely chopped fresh basil or 1 T. dried

 Stir and cook for a couple more minutes.